-- In a saucepan, bring the sucanat, butter and honey to a boil, stirring constantly.
+- In a saucepan, bring the brown sugar, butter and honey to a boil, stirring constantly.

-- Once boiling, continue to stir for 5 minutes.
+- Once the mixture is boiling, continue to stir continuously for 5 minutes.

-- Turn off heat and add baking soda, cream of tartar and salt.
+- Turn off heat and add baking soda and salt.

-- Pour mixture over the popcorn and stir well to coat the popcorn in the caramel.
+- Quickly pour mixture over the popcorn and stir well to coat the popcorn in the caramel.

-- Pour popcorn on to a large baking sheet (I put parchment down in case the honey sticks but have never had a problem).
+- Pour popcorn on to the large baking sheet (I put parchment or a baking mat down in case the honey sticks but have never had a problem).